Words and terms used in the world of From The Waters.

 The world's foremost sporting competition with teams from across almost all countries.

 A noun.
-Claiming in Striker terms.
+Claiming in Aelin Striker terms.

 A noun.
-A counter-Claimed Striker lover.
+A counter-Claimed Aelin Striker lover.

 Plural esini.
 A decorative/ornamental iridescent fish, usually gold with black patterns.